Density of rainbow triangles and properly colored $K_4$'s

 \section{Acknowledgments}

-The authors are grateful to Robert Krueger and Felix Clemen for useful discussions on the problems.
+The authors are grateful to Bowen Li, Robert Krueger and Felix Clemen for useful discussions on the problems.
+In particular, Bowen Li provided a construction for Question~\ref{Q2}, which was better than the construction presented in the first version of our paper.
+This motivated us to involve AlphaEvolve for searching for a better construction, which is depicted in Figure~\ref{fig:Bowen}.
 Experimental computer calculations were performed mainly on the Alderaan cluster.
 The Alderaan cluster was funded by the NSF Campus Computing program grant OAC-2019089 and a contribution from the Simons Foundation.
 It is operated by the Center for Computational Mathematics, Department of Mathematical and Statistical Sciences, College of Liberal Arts and Sciences at University of Colorado, Denver.

 \ifjournalversion